anayanapalli/anayanapalli.github.io/_posts/2023-12-17-an-introverts-guide-to-posting-online.md

 ## Pondering Before Posting:

 The mental chatter before taking the plunge into sharing can be overwhelming.
 Questions like, "Have I ever written anything worthwhile?" or "Can I articulate my thoughts clearly as a non-native English speaker?" might echo in your mind.
-Concerns about whether anyone will read your post, the judgments of coworkers, and the opinions of more knowledgeable friends may also loom large.
+Concerns about whether anyone will read your post, the judgments of co-workers, and the opinions of more knowledgeable friends may also loom large.
 What if people perceive you as less intelligent?
 Or worse, what if your future boss looks at your posts?

 ## Reality Check: